ops-center/searchlight/docs/node-alerts/node_volume.md

 ![check-all-nodes](/docs/images/node-alerts/node_volume/demo-0.png)

-### Check status of nodes with matching labels
+### Check volume stats of nodes with matching labels
-In this tutorial, a NodeAlert will be used check status of nodes with matching labels by setting `spec.selector` field.
+In this tutorial, a NodeAlert will be used check volume stats of nodes with matching labels by setting `spec.selector` field.

 ```yaml
 $ cat ./docs/examples/node-alerts/node_volume/demo-1.yaml